BC-DS Header (EN)

 The framework's most important design decision

 This is not a preference or a caution.
 It is a structural governance rule.
-The AI cannot enter until the practitioner's authentic thinking is fully expressed and locked.
-Every AI output must be traceable to something the practitioner expressed first.
+The AI cannot enter until the decision-maker's authentic thinking is fully expressed and locked.
+Every AI output must be traceable to something the decision-maker expressed first.

 Stage 1 · Human Only